ssisksl77/RoboND-DeepLearning-Project/README.md

 References:
 http://iamaaditya.github.io/2016/03/one-by-one-convolution/
 https://www.facebook.com/groups/TensorFlowKR/permalink/447826408891756 (Korean)

+### Number of Epochs
+I’ve tried a number of epochs 70, 100, 120.
+I thought more epochs, more accuracy because 100 times looking big deal.
+ However, I realized that after about 50~60.
+It looks over-fitting, didn’t reduce error and even increase.
+ So this time, I set 50.
+Maybe next time, I would set much less number of epochs.

+### batch size & steps per epoch
+I've tried 20 batch size and 200 steps per epochs which result is great, and also changed my validation from 30 to 20 because of changing batch size.

 ### Further
 I should've collected more datas to get more accurate model.
 If I have sufficient datas for train, validation.
 I believe that I would have models.